 The conceptual basis of emergence in AWT is trivial and based on the fact, every entity of causal reality (a "particle") should be of positive curvature to remain observable, and the effects of surface curvature are cumulative, so that in every system of high number of such particles the total curvature leads to symmetry breaking and formation of new entities in less or more distant space-time perspective (1, 2).
 This remains valid for every set of entities of causal reality, based on consecutive logic, i.e. reality driven by single time arrow.
 From this point of view we can call the Aether model a theory of emergence and vice-versa, albeit I'm in doubt, whether the emergence paradigm can be understood without particle concept at all (and by Ed Witten the same could be said about the rest of string theorists, with honour exception of L. Motl and a few others).

-The practical consequence of emergence in physics is every process involving so called spontaneous symmetry breaking (SSB), which is not understood by the same way, like the emergence itself by mainstream physics.
+spontaneous symmetry breaking (SSB), which is not understood by the same way, like the emergence itself by mainstream physics.
 As a practical example of SSB can serve every phase transform, the condensation in particular.
 The nested condensation of supercritical fluid can serve as an iconic example of emergence phenomena, on which whole the AWT is based.